A unique view of Planina Lake

 Free access to everything for now

 Currently, Photohound is still in the beta stage.
-This means that everyone who signs up can get full access to everything for free until the site officially launches in early 2020.
+This means that everyone who signs up can get full access to everything for free until the site officially launches.
 So make use of this while you can and get signed up: https://www.photohound.co/signup

 Every spot is vetted by the Photohound team, so you can be sure it is not only genuine but complies with the Photohound code of conduct, ensuring the location does not promote areas which are fragile and where photographers, especially in large numbers could damage the environment.
 They also actively encourage respectful behaviour in certain spots which are located in small quiet communities, where large numbers of photographers can cause disturbance to the peace and tranquillity of the area.
 If it’s a spot that is already well known then it will likely be published with a warning to be respectful.
 However, should it be a location that is not already well known, then it will likely not be published to avoid being overrun with photographers and instagrammers.